Hanna, Donald & Wilson: Ships

 Operating from a landlocked site, the shipbuilding department of the company specialized in shallow draught boats for inland waters.
 Other vessels were delivered to customers in prefabricated sections and reassembled on site.
 Volharding Dock was a floating dry dock which had her hull finished in Scotland.
 She left for Java as a sailing ship on 21 July 1875, and arrived there after a journey of 341 days.
 Batavia Dock of 354 ft was built in Scotland and re-assembled in the Dutch East Indies.
 She was launched there, but sank when she was lowered for a test, probably because of the lack of skill and experience in the riveting which was required to properly assemble such a structure.

 The company also built high speed naval vessels, including two Fervent-class destroyers, for the Royal Navy and similar boats for the Greek Navy.
 The Fervent-class destroyers would land the company in big trouble, because it was not able to give these the required speed.

+At least 114 ships were built at the yard, 4 by Donald & McFarlane in 1867, 4 by Hanna & Donald between 1868 and 1869, 8 by Hanna, Donald & Wilson between 1869 and 1874 and 98 by Abercorn Shipbuilding Co between 1874 and 1913.